 Actually collecting your biometrics will take only around 15 minutes.

 However, getting to the USCIS office itself may be a long trip for you; made longer by the fact that you should leave plenty of time to get there.

 You will not, however, be let into the building until close to the time of your appointment.
 Nevertheless, cutting it close on timing and missing the appointment can result in either long delays or USCIS presuming that you mean to abandon your application.

 Also realize that a number of people received the same appointment time as you did.
 Within that time slot, you and they will all be seen on a first-come, first-served basis.
 Once you arrive, you be given a number indicating your place in line.

-Aside from helping USCIS make sure that you are really you, the biometrics photo is often used to create an identity card or document (such as your green card or work permit), and the fingerprints are used for an FBI check of your criminal and immigration record.
+Aside from helping USCIS make sure that you are really you, the biometrics photo is often used to create an identity card or document (such as your green card or work permit), and the fingerprints are used for an FBI and other security services check of your criminal and immigration record.

 Many types of criminal convictions or security and immigration violations are grounds of inadmissibility or deportability, either of which might make you ineligible for the immigration benefit you are applying for.